qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/OrganizationApi.md

 <a name="getOrganization"></a>
-# **getOrganization**
-> Organization getOrganization(organizationId)

-Gets the available data for a single organization.
+## **GET** /organization/{organizationId}

 Gets the data available for a single organization.
 Both app users and web-app administrators can access this end-point but,  app users can request information for all the organizations while web-app  administrators can only for the organizations they have access to.

 ### Parameters